exynos-eco/enn-sdk-samples/README.md

 Additionally, the inference time is displayed at the bottom of the application interface.

 #### Location
-The sample is available in the `enn-sdk-samples-2400/depth-estimation` directory within the [Github](https://github.com/exynos-eco/enn-sdk-samples-2400) repository.
+The sample is available in the `enn-sdk-samples-2400/depth-estimation` directory within the [Github](https://github.com/SamsungDS/exynos-eco/tree/main/enn-sdk-samples-2400) repository.

 #### Getting Started
 To utilize the sample application:
 1. Download or clone the sample application from this repository.
-2. If there is no available device to run the application, you can use the real devices provided in the Device Farm.
+2. If there is no available device to run the application, you can use the real devices provided in the AI Studio Farm.
     For guidance on connecting a device to Android Studio, refer to the [Documentation](https://soc-developer.semiconductor.samsung.com/global/development/enn-sdk/document/documentation "...") menu under AI Studio Farm → 2.
 Device Remote Control → 2-7 ADB Proxy Guide.
 3. Push a sample image for testing to the following path using adb push.
 4. After confirming a proper connection with Device Farm, select Tools -> Device Manager in Android Studio.